dorumrr/de1984/FIREWALL.md

 - If backend becomes unavailable, immediately trigger fallback to VPN
 - Never leave a gap where firewall is down if possible

+### VPN Fallback Without Permission

+When a privileged backend fails and VPN permission is not granted:

+1. **Immediate Actions**:
+   - Show high-priority notification requesting VPN permission
+   - Set firewall state to `Error` with clear warning message
+   - Update UI to show "Firewall not running" with error indicator
+   - Mark firewall as DOWN (`isFirewallDown = true`)

+2. **Background Monitoring**:
+   - Continue monitoring for privileged backend availability (root/Shizuku may return)
+   - Listen for VPN permission grant (user taps notification)
+   - Do NOT attempt to start VPN without permission - it will fail silently

+3. **Security Warning**:
+   - Firewall is DOWN - all apps are UNBLOCKED
+   - User MUST be warned prominently in UI and notification
+   - Notification should be persistent until resolved

+4. **Recovery Paths**:
+   - **Path A**: User grants VPN permission via notification → Automatically start VPN backend
+   - **Path B**: Privileged backend becomes available again → Automatically switch to privileged backend
+   - **Path C**: User opens app and manually starts firewall → Request VPN permission via system dialog

+**Critical Rule**: Never silently fail.
+If firewall cannot be started, user must be explicitly warned that protection is OFF.

+### Privilege Monitoring Strategy

+**Adaptive Monitoring Intervals**:

+The app uses adaptive health check intervals to balance responsiveness and battery efficiency:

+- **Initial interval**: 1 second (fast detection of privilege changes)
+- **After 10 consecutive successful checks**: Increase to 5 seconds
+- **After 20 consecutive successful checks**: Increase to 10 seconds
+- **After 30 consecutive successful checks**: Increase to 30 seconds (stable state)
+- **On any failure**: Reset to 1 second immediately (fast recovery)

+**What to Monitor**:

+1. **Root Status** (for iptables backend):
+   - Execute `su -c id` command
+   - Check for `uid=0` in output
+   - Timeout after 3 seconds
+   - Cache result to avoid hammering Magisk/SuperSU

+2. **Shizuku Status** (for ConnectivityManager/iptables backends):
+   - Check if Shizuku binder is available
+   - Verify permission is granted
+   - Listen to Shizuku lifecycle callbacks (binder received/dead)
+   - Check Shizuku UID to determine root mode (UID 0) vs ADB mode (UID 2000)

+3. **Backend Health**:
+   - Verify backend can still execute commands
+   - For iptables: Test `iptables -L` command
+   - For ConnectivityManager: Test Shizuku shell command execution
+   - For VPN: Check if VPN interface is active

+**When to Trigger Fallback**:

+- Immediately on **first** health check failure
+- Do NOT wait for multiple failures (security-critical)
+- Atomic switch to prevent security gap
+- If manual mode backend fails, normalize to AUTO mode first

+**Monitoring Lifecycle**:

+- Start monitoring when firewall starts
+- Stop monitoring when firewall stops
+- Continue monitoring during backend switches
+- Privileged backends: Monitor in PrivilegedFirewallService (foreground service)
+- VPN backend: Monitor internally in FirewallVpnService

 ---

 ## 1. VPN Backend